bgd-labs/aave-proposals/src/20230828_AaveV3_Eth_AaveBGDPhase2/AaveBGDPhase2.md

     - Maintain the new governance user interface.
     - Study technical ways of increasing voting participation.
 - Batch a series of improvements for Aave v3, into an Aave v3.1 version: this will include an improvement of the liquidation mechanism, and potentially some periphery components.
 In addition, any bug fixing (Aave v2 and v3) would be included.
-- Support and advice on deprecation of Aave v2, involving any (reasonable) development.
+- Support and advise on deprecation of Aave v2, involving any (reasonable) development.
 Items included on the Aave v3 part of the scope could potentially be applied on v2.
 - Lead the deployment of 3 new deployment candidates (EVM), apart from the 2 pending network analyses (zkEVM, zkSync), if fully approved by the community. *Extra networks will be evaluated case-by-case*.